-The capital of Burkina Faso is Ouagadougou.
-About 18.11 million people live here (2015) and the official language is French.
+Country Information: The capital of Burkina Faso is Ouagadougou.
+About 18 million people live here and the official language is French.
 Burkina Faso is religiously diverse and exercises freedom of religion; that being said, Islam is the most popular religion followed by Roman Catholicism.
 The top exports are gold, raw cotton, oily seeds, brazil nuts, coconuts, cashews, and raw zinc.
-The time zone is 4 hours ahead of EST.

 Another great place to visit is the Mosque of Bobo-Dioulasso, a peculiar looking architectural feat with a fascinating history.
 Pay the extra fee to get a guided tour, as there’s a lot of information that can be learned about this site, and tour guides will often take visitors up onto the rooftop for a view of the surrounding area.